Ahmedsk143/User-Dashboard/README.md

 ### The Peer-to-Peer Marketplace

-- Sellers are viewed in accordion way for easier navigation.
+- Sellers are viewed in the accordion way for easier navigation.

 ![](https://i.imgur.com/Boo6153.png)